 The air in hot desert regions is very dry; how can you extract any water from that?

 Even hot and very dry air contains at least 7 milliliters of water per cubic meter of air.
 From that, our process extracts about 1 milliliter per m3.
 So to get a glas of water, we need to process around 200 m3 of air.
 With just a slight breeze of wind, this is about the amount of air that flows around your body in just two minutes.

 When and where will this be available?
 Can I go and look at an Aquahara water production plant?

-We are going to build a demonstration prototype plant in Tunisia by the end of 2017.
+We are going to build a demonstration prototype plant in Morocco or Tunisia by the end of 2018.
 You are of course welcome to visit and go look for yourself.
 As soon as the location and timeplan is confirmed, we will publish this here on our website.
 Probably, this will be near Tataouine, the desert location where some of the Star War movies were produced, easily reached via Djerba airport.

 What kind of salt are you using?
 Is this harmful to the environment?